Performance is not enough: the story told by a Rashomon quartet

-The data was structured to exploit design decisions of each class of models to reach an $R^2$ close to $0.7$ while interpreting the data in different ways.
+The data was structured to exploit the design decisions of each class of models to reach an $R^2$ close to $0.7$ while interpreting the data in different ways.

-\textbf{The story told by the linear model\footnote{Linear models are a very versatile family; here we consider only its simplest (default) subset of models with a linear relationship between $x_i$ and $y$.}.} Analysis of the fitted linear model suggests that the variable $x_1$ is by far the most important.
-The coefficient on it is more than 3 times larger than the coefficient on the $x_2$ variable.
-The coefficient on the $x_3$ variable is the smallest and negative (though not statistically significant).
-A more detailed analysis of the residuals would suggest more flexible models, such as polynomial regression, but in order to see this, one cannot just look at performance, but needs to look at the models more closely.
+\textbf{The story told by the linear model\footnote{Linear models are a very versatile family; here we consider only its simplest (default) subset of models with a linear relationship between $x_i$ and $y$.}} (first column in Figure \ref{fig:quartet}).
+Analysis of the fitted linear model suggests that $x_1$ is the most important variable.
+Its coefficient is more than three times larger than that of $x_2$.
+The coefficient on $x_3$ is the smallest and negative (though not statistically significant).
+A more detailed analysis of the residuals would suggest more flexible models, such as polynomial regression, but in order to see this, one cannot just look at performance but needs to make residual plots.

-\textbf{The story told by the regression tree\footnote{For illustrative purposes, we have limited ourselves to trees with a maximum depth of 3.}.} Analysis of the fitted tree model suggests that the only important variable is $x_1$.
-The model does not use other variables.
-This is a different story than the one told through the linear model.
-Not only because of the different role of the variable $x_2$, but also because of the different behavior at the edge of the variable $x_1$.
-The regression tree has no choice but to plateau on the extremes of $x_1$.
-A closer analysis of the model will reveal that in successive splits, the variables are chosen in a greedy way, so it may happen that the effect of $x_2$ is ignored because the tree will choose the correlated dominant $x_1$ which exhaust most of the splits available to the regression tree.
+\textbf{The story told by the decision tree\footnote{For illustrative purposes, we have limited ourselves to trees with a maximum depth of 3.}} (second column in Figure \ref{fig:quartet}).
+Analysis of the fitted tree model suggests that the only important variable is $x_1$.
+This differs from the story told through the linear model, not only by the absence of $x_2$, but also from different behavior on the extremes $x_1$, where it plateaus.
+Why has this happened?
+In successive splits, the variables are chosen greedily, so it may happen that the effect of $x_2$ is ignored because the tree will choose the correlated dominant $x_1$, exhausting the splits available to the decision tree.

-\textbf{The story told by the random forest.} This time all three variables are important, $x_1$ twice as strong as $x_2$, which in turn has a similar effect as $x_3$.
-The shape and nature of the relationship for each variable is similar.
-Why is the variable $x_3$ used by the model this time?
-It is due to the fact that the random forest training procedure will deny $x_1$ as a possible split variable for some splits, then the correlation of $x_3$ with $x_1$ will ensure that a split on $x_3$ will often be of some value as a proxy of $x_1$.
+\textbf{The story told by the random forest} (third column in Figure \ref{fig:quartet}).
+All three variables are important, $x_1$ twice as strong as $x_2$ and $x_3$.
+The shape and nature of the relationship for each variable is similarly positive.
+Why is $x_3$ more prominent in this model fit?
+This is due to the random sampling of variables for each tree in the random forest fit.
+Because $x_3$ is correlated with $x_1$, it will contribute similarly to the response value.